CHINA'S MOST GENEROUS

 Foundations Take

-In 2019, 68 of the top 100 donors donated to charitable foundations.
-Their donation went to Government Charitable Foundations (65) and Non-Government Charitable Foundations (150).
+In 2021, 74 of the top 100 donors donated to charitable foundations.
+Their donations went to Government-Affiliated Charitable Foundations (49) and Non-Government Charitable Foundations (65).

 Education Leads